 Welcome to National Authority for the Chemical Weapons Convention

-Welcome to web site of the National Authority for Implementation of the Chemical Weapons Conventions in Sri Lanka (NACWC), under the Ministry of Difence.
+Welcome to web site of the National Authority for Implementation of the Chemical Weapons Conventions in Sri Lanka (NACWC), under the State Ministry of Difence.
 NACWC provides a quality and efficient services to its clients mainly for industrialists and chemical importers/exporters.
 You can browse through the website periodically to know about our future plans, online applications for import/export chemicals, valuable information to enhance chemical security, safety and health factor in your premises and useful web links related to chemical weapons convention.
 For now, I invite you to our website for an interesting and educative journey.

 News & Events